helias-heds/ConciliaProBridge/replit.md

-# Conciliação Pro - Financial Reconciliation System
+# Conciliação Pro - Car Financing Reconciliation System

 ## Overview

-Conciliação Pro is an enterprise-grade financial reconciliation application designed to automatically match and reconcile transactions across three data sources: ledger spreadsheets (Google Sheets), bank statements, and credit card statements.
-The system uses intelligent matching algorithms based on value, date tolerance, and text similarity to identify corresponding transactions and categorize them into reconciled, pending ledger entries, and pending statement entries.
+Conciliação Pro is an enterprise-grade financial reconciliation application designed specifically for a car financing company.
+The system automatically matches and reconciles payment transactions (parcelas) across three data sources: ledger spreadsheets (Google Sheets), bank statements, and credit card statements.

+The system tracks customer payments for financed vehicles, allowing the finance team to verify if received payments match the expected entries in their accounting ledger.
+Each transaction includes customer information, the financed car details, payment amounts, and reconciliation status.

 The application provides a professional dashboard interface for financial data management, file uploads, reconciliation workflows, and transaction tracking with support for both light and dark themes.

+## Recent Changes (January 2025)

+### Transaction Data Model Updates
+- **Added Car Field**: Transaction model now includes a dedicated `car` field (optional) to track which vehicle is associated with each payment
+- **Separated Name and Car**: Previously combined description field is now split into:
+  - `name`: Customer payment identifier (e.g., "Recebimento Parcela - João Silva")
+  - `car`: Vehicle information (e.g., "Honda Civic 2020")
+- **Business Context**: Supports car financing operations where payments need to be linked to specific financed vehicles

 ## User Preferences